Recourse vs. Nonrecourse Factoring

-Yes and no. Factoring is a form of AR financing, but there are other forms as well such as asset based lending.
-Under an ABL facility a lender may lend against the open invoices but does not necessarily factor them, or purchase them.
+Yes and no. Factoring receivables is a form of AR financing, but there are other forms as well such as asset based lending.
+Under an ABL facility a lender may lend against the open invoices for account receivable funding but does not necessarily purchase them.

 How much does accounts receivable factoring cost?